Doxuno

 GOVERNING LAW

-This Agreement shall be governed by and construed in accordance with the laws of the Province of Ontario and the federal laws of Canada applicable therein.
-To the extent of any conflict between this Agreement and the Canada Business Corporations Act (CBCA) or the Corporation's articles of incorporation, the corporate statute shall prevail.
+This Agreement is governed by and construed in accordance with the laws of the Province of Ontario and the federal laws of Canada applicable therein.
+If there is any conflict between this Agreement and the Corporation's articles, the parties shall take all steps within their power to amend the articles to conform; the Canada Business Corporations Act (CBCA) prevails over both to the extent of any inconsistency that cannot be contracted out of.

 GENERAL PROVISIONS